 One thing you don’t have to worry about is ‘bulking up’.
 Trust me, as a woman, it’s not something you need to think about.
 Increasing your protein intake will make you look more toned and lean; certainly not bulky!
 Another great benefit of getting more protein in your diet?
 Eating more protein will actually make cutting calories even easier by making you feel more full.
 Protein fills you up better than anything else, so you might find yourself craving fattening foods less often.

 So why do so many women neglect their protein needs?
-The answer is simple, really: they aren’t informed enough about just how important protein is in their diets.
-Most of us need to inform ourselves about what we as active women really need from their diets.
+The answer is simple, really: women aren’t informed enough about just how important protein is in their diets.
+Most of us need to inform ourselves about what we active women really need in our diets.

 2. Myths Uncovered: Protein and Women